A-Star100/SimplePythonChatBot/README.md

 # SimplePythonChatBot
-This Chatbot uses the Python OpenAI library to chat with ChatGPT.
+This Chatbot uses the Python OpenAI library to let you chat with ChatGPT.
 You must provide your own API key if you want to use this script.

 ## Important
 Before you go, remember that this script doesn't work with versions 1.0 and above of the Python OpenAI library (due to using a no-longer-supported feature), so when installing OpenAI, you must instead use the command: